 The winners of the Ashden 2017 Awards are truly paving the way in creating a low carbon future, tackling climate change from every angle by creating sustainable cities, and making access to clean energy easier and more affordable to the poorest and remotest in the world.
 We are proud to call these inspiring organisations Ashden Award winners.

 Sarah Butler-Sloss, Ashden’s Founder Director

-The 13 organisations will receive their Ashden Award on Thursday 15 June at a prestigious ceremony at the Royal Geographical Society in London.
-Former Vice-President of the US Al Gore is the keynote speaker and Channel 4 presenter Krishnan Guru-Murthy is hosting the Awards.
+The 13 organisations received their Ashden Award on Thursday 15 June at a prestigious ceremony at the Royal Geographical Society in London.
+Former Vice-President of the US Al Gore was the keynote speaker and Channel 4 presenter Krishnan Guru-Murthy hosted the Awards.